vin-droid/sharemybook/README.md

 ------------->User can aprove for share book or reject that request(optional with note ).

+------------>If User Delete account --->soft delete
+------> User info will be shown to only User whose book he take on rent.

 ------------>By Default When User Create Acc +50 points added to users acc.